crazy-max/diun/docs/notif/elasticsearch.md

 ## Document Structure

-Each notification is stored as a JSON document with following structure:
+Each notification is stored as a JSON document with the following structure:

 ```json
 {